CExA-project/ddc/docs/first_steps.md

 Instead, for a coordinate in the `X` dimension, we use `Coordinate<X>` and --as already mentioned-- for a number of elements in the discretization of `X`, we use `DiscreteVector<DDimX>`.

-Once this is done, we define two additional domains:
-+ our zone at the start of the domain that will be mirrored to the ghost.
-+ our zone at the end of the domain that will be mirrored to the ghost.
+Once this is done, we define two additional domains that will be mirrored to the ghost at the start and at the end of the domain.

 \snippet uniform_heat_equation.cpp X-domains